wvbirder/docker-qloudable/DockerJS.md

 - **Minimize the browser**.
 We will come back to it later.

-## Explore your Docker environment
+## Explore the Docker environment

-You will run some Docker commands to explore details of the installation and the deployment of the AlphaOffice containers
+You will run some Docker commands to explore details of the installation and the AlphaOffice containers

 ### **STEP 1**: Run some Docker Commands

-Open a terminal session and look into the set up
+Open a terminal session

 - On the desktop **right-click** and select **Open Terminal**